DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/DevExtreme.OData/Readme.md

 	}
 	```

+How to create demo data from code, see the [Updater.cs](/XPO/DatabaseUpdater/Updater.cs) class.

 ## Step 2: Initialize Data Store and XAF's Security System

 Register security system and authentication in [Startup.cs](Startup.cs).
 We register it as a scoped to have access to SecurityStrategyComplex from SecurityProvider.
 The `AuthenticationMixed` class allows you to register several authentication providers,